 - Optimized N2WS Worker Instances—By using the newly-released AWS EBS Snapshot API, N2WS has improved its mechanisms for copying to Amazon S3 and archiving to Amazon Glacier.
 This long and somewhat expensive process can now be done more cheaply, since this new mechanism can read the AWS EBS snapshot directly and capture metadata.
 The optimized worker instances now ensure much faster transfers, speeding up the entire process significantly.

 - EBS Snapshot Reports—Thanks to the AWS EBS Snapshot API, N2WS now enables you to produce a report that shows all of the metadata related to a particular snapshot.
-This metadata includes details like volume size (actual volume size), valid data size (the part of that volume used to store the data), and changed data size (incremental change for subsequent snapshots).
+This metadata includes details like size of EBS volumes (actual volume size), valid data size (the part of that volume used to store the data), and changed data size (incremental change for subsequent snapshots).

 - Recovery Scenarios Scheduling—Originally introduced in the 3.0 update, Recovery Scenarios offers you the option to perform bulk recoveries (recovering multiple machines at the same time).
 The scheduling feature introduced in version 3.1 improves on this offering by allowing you to define the order in which targets will be recovered and granting you complete control over the automation of these tasks.